newDINO/xvk_droid/README.md

 ```
 . set_env.sh
 ```
 for convenience.
-Afterwards all the program ran in the same shell will use this library as the vulkan implementation.
+Afterwards the programs ran in the same shell will use xvk_droid as the vulkan implementation.
 For example:
 ```
 . set_env.sh